swcarpentry/DEPRECATED-boot-camps/BashShellKeyPoints.rst

 Steve Crouch, Mike Jackson, The Software Sustainability Institute.
 Steve McGough, Newcastle University.

 This work is licensed under the Creative Commons Attribution License.
-Copyright © Software Carpentry and Southampton University and The University of Edinburgh and Newcastle University 2010-2012.
+Copyright (c) Software Carpentry and Southampton University and The University of Edinburgh and Newcastle University 2010-2012.
 See http://software-carpentry.org/license.html for more information.

 ..
 Written in reStructuredText, http://docutils.sourceforge.net/rst.html.